 J.H.
 Prynne is Britain's leading late Modernist poet.
 His Poems (1982) collected all the work he wanted to keep in print, beginning with Kitchen Poems (1968).
-An expanded and updated version was published by Bloodaxe Books with Fremantle Arts Centre Press in 1999 as Poems, with a second, expanded edition in 2005.
-The third edition of Poems (Bloodaxe Books, 2015) includes the complete texts of his later work: Refuse Collection (2004), To Pollen (2006), Streak~~~Willing~~~Entourage~~~Artesian (2009), Sub Songs (2010), Kazoo Dreamboats; or, On What There Is (2011), and Al-Dente (2014), all previously uncollected or available in limited editions, as well as a group of previously unpublished poems.
+An expanded and updated version was published by Bloodaxe Books with Fremantle Arts Centre Press in 1999 as Poems.
+Four further collections were added to the second edition of Poems in 2005, followed by a further seven along with a group of uncollected poems to the third edition of Poems (2015).

 Books by J.H.
 Prynne